-Budgeted cost: £ 29,697
+Budgeted cost: £50,329

 Activity Evidence that supports this approach Challenge number(s) addressed Maximising Learning Staff training on diagnostic assessment/assessment for Learning.
 Effective assessment of learning and assessment for learning considered in all stages of the planning, teaching and reviewing cycle.
-Coaching and mentoring, modelling form senior staff Teacher Feedback to Improve Pupil learning (EEF) Principles, methods and implementation 1 2 and 3 Purchase of A DFE validated systematic Synthetic Phonics Programme - ReadWriteInc Improving Literacy In Key Stage 1 (EEF) Point 3 - Effectively implement a systematic phonics programme 2 scheme - resources and CPD for all staff.
+Coaching and mentoring, modelling form senior staff CPD via Lincolnshire and Peterborough Learning Partnership Teacher Feedback to Improve Pupil learning (EEF) Principles, methods and implementation Effective Professional Development Guidance Report (EEF) 1 2 and 3 Embed - ReadWriteInc scheme - resources and CPD for all staff.
+Ensure new staff are fully trained and have expert coaching and mentoring.
 Improving teaching of phonics and early reading through rigorous scheme.
-NCETM - Mastering number programme Improving Mathematics in the Early Years and Key Stage 1.
-Point 1 - develop practitioners understanding oh how children learn mathematics Point 2 - Dedicate time for children to learn maths and integrate mathematics throughout the day.
-Point 3 - Use manipulatives and reasoning to develop understanding Point 4 - Ensure that teaching builds on what children already know.
-3 Coaching and Mentoring support for all staff from maths lead.
-Effective Professional Development (EEF) Development of maths partner packs.
+CPD for all staff on associated interventions and how to maximise impact in quality first teaching.
+Improving Literacy In Key Stage 1 (EEF) Point 3 - Effectively implement a systematic phonics programme 2 NCETM - Mastering number programme CPD for staff on effective teaching strategies.
+Improving Mathematics in the Early Years and Key Stage 1.
+Point 1 - develop practitioners understanding of how children learn mathematics Point 2 - Dedicate time for children to learn maths and integrate mathematics throughout the day.
+3

+Sustaining of Mastery programme (Maths Hub) Point 3 - Use manipulatives and reasoning to develop understanding Point 4 - Ensure that teaching builds on what children already know.
+Effective Professional Development (EEF) Coaching and Mentoring support for all staff from maths lead.
+Effective Professional Development Guidance Report (EEF) 3 Development of maths partner packs.
 CPD from maths lead for all staff on using resources effectively.
 Improving Mathematics in the Early Years and Key Stage 1.
-Point 3 - Use manipulatives and reasoning to develop understanding Improving Mathematics in Key Stages Two and Three (EEF) Point 2 - using manipulatives and representations
+Point 3 - Use manipulatives and reasoning to develop understanding Improving Mathematics in Key Stages Two and Three (EEF) Point 2 - using manipulatives and representations 3 Effective mentoring/buddy scheme for staff new to the profession and new to the school.
+Effective Professional Development Guidance Report (EEF) 1,2 and3 Effective Transition from class to class, for new arrivals to our school and children moving on from our school.
+EEF Blog: Supporting pupils through transitions - a trio of challenges 1,2, 3 and 4